Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 	1. Read the symmetric block key that is prefixed to the block and decrypt it with the directory key **dk1** and call it **fk0**
 	1. Decrypt the rest of the block with **fk0**

+## Deleting a file

+### Task

+Delete a file on the users VOLUME.

+### Prerequisites

+* URL of the VOLUME
+* Valid federation token with write access to the VOLUME

+### Process

+1. Download and decrypt the metadata file
+1. Remove the file object from the metadata file, increment the version
+1. Encrypt the metadata file and upload it, overwriting the old metadata file
+1. Delete the block of the deleted file on S3